 1. New customers.
 With every new business we partner with, we need to learn about their specific O&M training needs.
 If we didn’t experiment and help new customers explore possibilities, we wouldn’t be here.
 This is ‘low risk’ exploring.

 2. New industries.
 There are always new industries to explore – so we do!
-We ask ourselves questions like, “Will 3D Interactive technology be of interest to the healthcare industry when considering medical device training?”
-Maybe – but we won’t know till we try.
+We ask ourselves questions like, “Will 3D Interactive technology be of interest to the Shipping & Logistics industry when considering compliance training?”
+Maybe – let’s see how we can discover that.

 And Virtual Reality is, of course, wonderfully immersive – but it needs external hardware to make it work.